ComplexCity/complexcity-website/_posts/2014-06-02-weibo-spatial-and-temporal-data-explained.md

 categories:
 ---

-The following post goes along with the article [Weibo spatial and temporal data](/studies/).
+The following post goes along with the article [Weibo spatial and temporal data](/studies/2014-05-26-weibo-spatial-and-temporal-data.html).
 The visualization was built on two JavaScript libraries: [D3.js](http://d3js.org) for the bar chart and [Mapbox.js](http://mapbox.com) for the map.
 The purpose of this tutorial is to explain the technical side and hence give a practical example around these two libraries.
 It assumes you know a little about web development though: how to edit a web page and view it in your browser, how to include JavaScript on the page and the like.

 ##The data

-For the [Digital Eternity Project](/projects/), we queried the Weibo API with a Python script using a tessellation of Shanghai made with 4 km diameter cells centered on 85 locations.
+For the [Digital Eternities Project](/projects/digital-eternities.html), we queried the Weibo API with a Python script using a tessellation of Shanghai made with 4 km diameter cells centered on 85 locations.
 Thus, we collected about 245,000 messages created between April 1 and April 9.
 These messages were stored into a SQLite database.
 Then, another Python script was in charge of counting the messages.
 The result is a JavaScript dictionary (or associative array) associating the number of messages at the 24 hours of the day to each of the 85 GPS coordinates:

 {% highlight javascript %}
 var weibo = {